TascoGitGud/TascoGitGud/README.md

 *Hanoi, Vietnam*

-An AI graduate with hands-on experience in Python and SQL, with a focus on data manipulation, pipeline engineering, and business intelligence.
-Actively seeking an Intern Data Analyst role to apply technical skills and grow through real-world business challenges.
+An AI graduate with a strong analytical mindset, equipped with hands-on experience in Python data manipulation and foundational SQL knowledge gained through academic and project-based learning.
+Actively seeking an Intern Data Analyst opportunity to apply technical skills in a real-world environment, contribute to data-driven decision-making, and grow alongside experienced professionals in the field.